-Microsoft Office Excel 2016 in Windows 10 can be configured to display a number with the default currency symbol.
-In addition to the options for currency symbol, the format The format has options for the number of decimal places and negative number handling too.
-The case in point here is how you add a currency symbol before a number in the cells since, simply typing a symbol sign at the beginning of a currency value will not recognised as a number.
+Microsoft Office Excel in Windows 10 can be configured to display a number with the default currency symbol.
+In addition to the options for currency symbol, the format has options for the number of decimal places and negative number handling too.
+The case in point here is how you add a currency symbol before a number in the cells since simply typing a symbol sign at the beginning of a currency value will not be recognised as a number.

 Let’s see how to do it.

 Excel users wanting to display numbers as monetary values, must first format those numbers as currency.